rachelf21/CourseProject/READ ME.md

 1. Set up working directory.
 2. Create folder if necessary.
 3. Download and unzip files.
 4. Remove zipped file when done.
+5. Load reshape library.
+(It does not install the package for you.)

 ### Step 1